RH-sdavey/sean-might-help-you/content/sean-posts/2019-09-5-push-popd/index.md

 #### So what did we do there...?

 We used `pushd` to move around various directories in the filesystem, leaving "markers" in each place along our trail.
-These markers make up a "stack" to which we can keep adding to, or traverse backwards along.
+These markers make up a "stack" to which we can keep adding to, or traverse backwards along, using `popd`

 #### Ok, why is it useful?